 The Kingdom of Denmark, Ireland, the Kingdom of Norway and the United Kingdom of Great Britain and Northern Ireland hereby become members of the European Economic Community and of the European Atomic Energy Community and Parties to the Treaties establishing these Communities as amended or supplemented.

-The European Communities Act 1972 is due to be repealed on 31 October 2019 as stipulated in the European Union (Withdrawal) Act 2018 s.20(1) (as amended).
-If the withdrawal agreement is voted into law by Parliament the European Communities Act 1972 can be repealed before 31 October 2019.
-It is to be repealed because the UK electorate voted to leave the European Union in a national referendum on 23 June 2016.
+The European Communities Act 1972 was repealed on 31 January 2020 as stipulated in the European Union (Withdrawal) Act 2018.
+It was repealed because the UK electorate voted to leave the European Union in a national referendum on 23 June 2016.

 Scotland Act 1998